 click here to download the complete festival program (PDF)

 As you are already aware, Music for All is an organization dedicated to creating, providing, and expanding “positively life changing experiences” for participants in scholastic music education through programs, events, and active advocacy and collaboration with others.
 One such event is the MFA-Sponsored Affiliate Regional Music Festival, such as this one: an educational event promoting a non-competitive environment through which participating directors and students can learn through the written and recorded feedback of acknowledged experts in the field of instrumental music education.

-You will leave with your completed clinician evaluation sheets.
+You will leave with your completed clinician evaluation sheets (PDF).
 Digital media files will be shared shortly after the fact, including clinicians’ audio comments and performance recording.

-One director from this Affiliate Regional Music Festival will be selected to receive a partial scholarship toward attending the Music for All Director Academy at the 2023 Summer Symposium, presented by Yamaha, June 26-July 1 at Ball State University in Muncie, IN.
+One director from this Affiliate Regional Music Festival will be selected to receive a partial scholarship toward attending the Music for All Director Academy at the 2024 Summer Symposium, presented by Yamaha, June 24-29 at Ball State University in Muncie, IN.